ArthurSonzogni/chromiumos-platform2/power_manager/README.md

     determining the state of power supplies (e.g. batteries or line power).
 -   [Screen Brightness](docs/screen_brightness.md) describes powerd's logic for controlling the display backlight.
--   [Shutdown and Reboot](docs/shutdown.md) describes why and how Chrome OS systems shut down and reboot.
+-   [Shutdown and Reboot](docs/shutdown.md) describes why and how ChromeOS systems shut down and reboot.
 -   [Suspend and Resume](docs/suspend_resume.md) describes powerd's process for suspending and resuming the system.